xianlinbox/daily_practise/aws-solution-architect/compute.md

 EKS:

-App Runner: similar as Heroku,easy way to deploy web appliction/API in AWS
+App Runner: similar as Heroku,easy way to deploy web appliction/API in AWS, it's a regional service, can only use in one region

 ECS/EKS Anywhere: run containser service in on-prem infra